 Side Effects: The most common side effects are soreness at the injection site and fever (usually within 24 hours after vaccination).
 Fever is most common in children less than 2 years.
 Other less common side effects are tiredness, headache, muscle aches and chills.

-Restrictions: Your child should not receive the Fluzone if he or she is allergic to eggs, latex or thimerosal or if they have a moderate to severe febrile illness or have a history of Guillain-Barre Syndrome.
+Restrictions: Your child should not receive the Fluzone if he or she is allergic; if they have a moderate to severe febrile illness; or have a history of Guillain-Barre Syndrome.

 Cost: The cost for Fluzone is $50 for children less than 3 years old and $55 for children over 3 years.
 Most insurance companies cover this vaccine.
 Please check with your insurance company prior to scheduling the flu shot.

-In light of recent reports about the ineffectiveness of Flumist in the last three flu seasons, and in conjunction with the recommendations of the American Academy of Pediatrics (AAP) and the Advisory Committee on Immunization Practices (ACIP), we will not be offering Flumist this year.
+In light of recent reports about the ineffectiveness of Flumist in the 2015-2017 flu seasons, we will not be offering Flumist this year.
 The studies showed that getting Flumist did not have any statistically significant benefit at reducing the likelihood of preventing influenza infections.
 We know that it’s harder to talk a child into coming for flu vaccines if it’s a shot, as opposed to nose spray.
 However, we still recommend those who usually get Flumist, get the flu shot instead this year.
-We do not know if Flumist will be recommended or an option in future years.
+If data support an equivalent or superior benefit compared to flu shots, we will recommend it.
 For now, we believe flu shots will be our best way of trying to prevent influenza illnesses.